asifhg/CGold/docs/tutorials/variables/regular.rst

 Types of variable
 =================

-Variables always have type string but some commands can interpret them differently.
+Variables always have the type string but some commands can interpret them differently.
 For example the command ``if`` can treat strings as boolean, path, target name, etc.: